Kiberchaika/The_Blackbird_Dataset/blackbird_dataset_full_spec.md

 The schema system defines ONLY the types of files (components) that can exist for each track.
 It does NOT define the directory structure, which is fixed.
 The schema specifies:
 1. What component types exist (e.g., instrumentals, vocals, MIR data)
 2. The naming pattern for each component type (including file extensions)
-3. Whether components are required or optional
-4. Whether multiple files of a component are allowed per track
+3. Whether multiple files of a component are allowed per track
-5. Human-readable descriptions of each component's purpose
+4. Human-readable descriptions of each component's purpose

 When syncing from a remote source, only the components that were specifically requested for sync are pulled from the remote schema.
 This ensures that:
 1. The local schema only contains components that are actually being used